KyleGoslan/Digital-Media-Design/04-ControlFlow/README.md

 More secure way of asking if a constant is true - as with a guard - it MUST BE TRUE

 ## Loops
-Uses an array (list) of items and the outcome has to use a value from that list.
-The list can be of any type for example: dictionaries, strings, intagers
+Uses an array (list) of items.
+The command then filters through the list and the outcome is a value from that list.
+The list can be of any type for example: dictionaries, strings, intagers etc.

 ### For In
-Uses an arrary (list).
+Loops through an arrary (list).
 It looks for a specific value within an specific array.
 For example:

     ```swift

         let names = ["Anna", "Alex", "Brian", "Jack"]

         for name in names {
             print("Hello, \(name)!")
         }